What It’s Like to Visit Huashan 1914 Creative Park in Taipei (華山文創)

 Many of the shops highlight Taiwanese creativity and craftsmanship, making them perfect places to pick up one-of-a-kind gifts or keepsakes.

-In addition to shopping, you can take a break at one of the park’s cozy cafés or trendy restaurants.
 Here is the link to the info for all the shops and restaurants.

 Nearby Attractions